Joteiro/Joteiro/README.md

 # Juan Taraciuk

-Hi there I am Juan,
+Hi there!
+I am Juan,
 <br><br> I'm a data analyst with a passion for using data to solve problems and drive results.
 I've worked on a variety of projects in both marketing and finance, using my skills in data extraction and visualization to help businesses make informed decisions. </br></br>

 How to reach me: